Flemish Hunting Deck

 The Flemish Hunting Deck, also known as the Cloisters set of fifty-two playing cards and Hofjaren Jachtpakket (in Dutch), is a set of fifty-two playing cards owned by the Metropolitan Museum of Art, New York, United States.
 It is significant in that it is the only complete set of ordinary playing cards from the fifteenth century.
 Estimate ranges of manufacture are between 1470 and 1480.

+The rounded-ended cards consist of suits represented by hunting equipment along with face cards which represent exaggerated fashion from the 15th century.

 The cards are hand-drawn and painted on pasteboard, with highlights of gold and silver, in the contemporary technique for illuminated manuscripts.
-Printed playing cards had already appeared, by the Master of the Playing Cards and others.

-Object

-The set of cards is a complete regular set of playing cards, consisting of four suits with a king, queen, jack and ten pip cards.
-The suits are based on hunting items, consisting of game nooses, hound tethers, horns, and dog collars.
-It is the only complete set of ordinary playing cards from the fifteenth century.
-The shown figures display fashion of the era, with short jackets, shortly cut hair and pointy shoes.
+History

-The set was most likely made in the Southern Netherlands and Flanders specifically.
-The set was most likely manufactured between 1470 and 1480.
-Research on the paper determined that it was made in or before 1450.
-The first of the two present watermarks originates in France and eastern Flanders and was used between circa 1464 and 1480.
-The second watermark was used in southern Flanders and the northern Lowlands between circa 1468 and 1479.
+The set was most likely made in the Southern Netherlands, in Flanders specifically.
+Research was conducted into the cards by Sotheby's fashion experts, looking into the details of the fashion of the face cards.
+The research concluded that the type of jacket and haircut, worn above the ears, was popular for royalty between 1470 and 1480.
+A further test of the paper and paint concluded that the cards were made between 1465 and 1485.
+The set was likely made for a wealthy client.
+Little is known about the games played using cards in the 15th century, but a most likely use would have been gambling.
 The cards are in very good condition, indicating they were used very little or not at all.

-History
+The cards may have been manufactured with an intent to never be used conventionally.

 The set of cards was up for auction at Hôtel Drouot in Paris, France, on 12 December 1978.
 In the auction catalogue it was mentioned as an incomplete set of tarot cards dating from the sixteenth century.
+This is incorrect as the deck is a complete set of playing cards.
 Harrie Kenter, a Dutch antiques dealer from Amsterdam paid 8,000 Dutch guilder for it, believing it to be an older object.

 Kenter kept the set for some years, even cycling with it in his coat pocket through Amsterdam, which his insurance company later prohibited him from doing.
 Kenter determined it was best to auction off the set after only being able to show the set to others at a secure location at a bank.
 On 6 December 1983, the set of cards was sold at Sotheby's in London for U.S.$143,000.
 Kenter was transported to the auction house under a police escort.
 The Metropolitan Museum of Art bought the set of cards and it is now part of The Cloisters collection.